opencybersecurityalliance/casp/Plugfests/2024-1Q/2023-11-30-prep-plugfest/SweatEquity/sFractal/twinklymaha.md

 As of 5-Nov, only has older CDX and SPDX versions.
 Unlikely to fix by 30-Nov but plan to fix by Prep2

+As of 5-Nov, doesn't have a vex (although capable).
+Hope to have log4j/no-component VEX by 30-Nov.

 ## Intent for Prep2 in Feb-2024
 Hoping to have everything ready for Village in March.